fluttercommunity/flutter_uploader/README.md

   final subscription = uploader.result.listen((result) {
       //... code to handle result
   }, onError: (ex, stacktrace) {
+      // ... code to handle error
   });
 ```

+note: when tasks are cancelled, it will send on onError handler as exception with status = cancelled

 #### Cancel a task: